 Chain 177 (that is for 6 peaks, roughly 34 inches wide blanket) Pattern repeat is 29 + 3 if you’d like to make it larger. (just multiply the number of peaks you want by 29 then add three.

-In the first chain from the hook and the next chain, SC2TOG. (single crochet the first to chains together), *SC in the next 13 chains, work 3 SC into the next chain, SC in the next 13 chains, skip 2 chains. repeat * (That means to repeat from where you see the *)
+In the second chain from the hook and the next chain, SC2TOG. (single crochet the first to chains together), *SC in the next 13 chains, work 3 SC into the next chain, SC in the next 13 chains, skip 2 chains. repeat * (That means to repeat from where you see the *)

 After you have worked the last row of 13 chains, you should have two extra.
 SC2TOG, these last two stitches. chain 1 and turn.